gustav9797/PowerfulPermsAPI/README.md

 final PowerfulPermsPlugin plugin = (PowerfulPermsPlugin) Bukkit.getPluginManager().getPlugin("PowerfulPerms");
 PermissionManager permissionManager = plugin.getPermissionManager();

-// Add permission to player
-// Both UUID and name is required because that's how the table is. final ListenableFuture<Response> future = permissionManager.addPlayerPermission(uuid, playerName, "some.permission");
+// Add permission to player.
+There are more optional parameters such as server, world and expiry date. final ListenableFuture<Response> future = permissionManager.addPlayerPermission(uuid, "some.permission");
 future.addListener(new Runnable() {

     @Override